artjomPlaunov/artjomPlaunov.github.io/_posts/2024-10-13-welcome-to-jekyll.markdown

 This is different from the first working definition, because now we cannot allow another transaction to make updates before the first read.
 Any conflicting updates have to happen before the transaction starts.
+This is actually snapshot isolation in PostgresSQL.
+It turns out that the SQL standard doesn't have a definition of snapshot isolation, since according to Kleppmann, the standard is defined based on System R's 1975 definition of isolation levels which came before snapshot isolation was defined.
+We'll get to the SQL definition of repeatable reads in a bit.

+Let's
-Let's modify schedule 2 now to make it work under this definition of repeatable
+modify schedule 2 now to make it work under this definition of repeatable
 reads: